Teatro Riachuelo Rio

 No one has favorited this theater yet

-Located in the central Cinelandia district of Rio.
-The Palacio Teatro opened in 1902, designed by architect Adolfo Morales.
-It has a beautiful Moorish style facade, and this style of decoration possibly extended inside the building originally.
+Located in the central Cinelandia district of Rio de Janeiro.
+The Palacio Teatro opened in 1890, designed by architect Adolfo Morales.
+It has a beautiful Moorish style façade, and this style of decoration possibly extended inside the building originally.
 In 1929 it was reconstructed to the plans of architect Mathias Ferreira and the auditorium was given an Art Deco style.
 Seating was provided in orchestra and two balcony levels.
 It re-opened on 29th June 1929 with Charles King in “Melodia da Broadway” (Broadway Melody of 1929).

 Just login to your account and subscribe to this theater